j3ys5k/athlete-speakers/README.md

 ## Description

-This is a backup copy of an old wordpress clients wordpress theme.
+This is a backup copy of an a former client's wordpress theme.